favonia/cloudflare-ddns/docs/designs/features/managed-record-ownership.markdown

 ## Goal

 Safely isolate ownership when multiple updater instances may touch overlapping DNS names.
-Ownership determines record discovery, updates, duplicate cleanup, and deletion.
+Ownership determines record discovery, mutation scope, and shutdown cleanup, but it is only one part of the DNS semantic model.

 ## Core Model

 - `RECORD_COMMENT` is the comment this instance writes to DNS records that it creates or updates.
 - `MANAGED_RECORDS_COMMENT_REGEX` is the selector used to decide which existing DNS records are managed by this instance.
 - These settings are intentionally separate: one controls what this instance writes, and the other controls what it may mutate.

+Ownership is orthogonal to family intent and desired-target intent.

+- Ownership scope answers which existing records this updater may touch.
+- Family scope answers whether an IP family is in scope for this run.
+- Desired-target intent answers which target IPs the updater wants for an in-scope family.

+Shared family-scope and desired-target semantics are defined in [IP Family Intent and Target Providers](ip-family-intent-and-target-providers.markdown).
+This note defines how DNS ownership interacts with those inputs.

+Shared reconciliation and lifecycle-ownership semantics are defined in [Unified Reconciliation and Lifecycle Ownership](unified-reconciliation-and-lifecycle-ownership.markdown).
+This note defines the DNS-specific instantiation.

 The selector uses Go `regexp` RE2 syntax with `MatchString` semantics.
 It is not an implicit full-match pattern.